-We are responsible under Article 40 of Directive (EU) 2019/944 of the European Parliament and of the Council of 5 June 2019 concerning common rules for the internal market in electricity and amending Directive 2012/27/EU (Recast Internal Electricity Market Directive) for ensuring the long-term ability of the system to meet reasonable demands for the transmission of electricity, operating, maintaining and developing under economic conditions secure, reliable and efficient transmission systems with due regard to the environment, in close cooperation with neighbouring transmission system operators and distribution system operators, contributing to security of supply through adequate transmission capacity and system reliability, and ensuring a secure, reliable and efficient electricity system.
+We are responsible under Article 40 of Directive (EU) 2019/9442 of the European Parliament and of the Council of 5 June 2019 concerning common rules for the internal market in electricity and amending Directive 2012/27/EU (Recast Internal Electricity Market Directive3) for ensuring the long-term ability of the system to meet reasonable demands for the transmission of electricity, operating, maintaining and developing under economic conditions secure, reliable and efficient transmission systems with due regard to the environment, in close cooperation with neighbouring transmission system operators and distribution system operators, contributing to security of supply through adequate transmission capacity and system reliability, and ensuring a secure, reliable and efficient electricity system.

 The European Commission Regulation (EU) 2017/1485 establishing a guideline on electricity transmission system operation (SOGL) sets out minimum requirements for transmission system operation and cross-border cooperation between TSOs.
-Among other things it includes detailed guidelines on requirements and principles concerning operational security market for electricity and rules on operational security analysis, including regional operational security coordination and appointment of regional security coordinators.
+Among other things it includes detailed guidelines on requirements and principles concerning operational security and rules on operational security analysis, including regional operational security coordination, individual and common grid models and appointment of Regional Coordination Centres (RCCs) to each TSO.